X01XX/UES-Forth/README.md

-Eating my own cooking, using Memory Management to implement an Unorthodox-expert-system on a language that does not have much support for memory management.
+Eating my own cooking, using my Memory Management code to implement an Unorthodox-expert-system on a language that has limited support for memory management.

 As usual, rethinking everything.